awslabs/aws-sap-automation/ssm_sap/README.md

 s3://aws-sap-automation/ssm_sap/run.sh
 ```

-The result looks as follows:
+The result looks as follows, the error message "Invalid S3 Bucket" can be ignored:

 ![image](lw_post_script.png)